Connect with us

 Are there any specific facials or treatments I can have that could help?

-This is a tricky one as there are lots of things to consider from the severity of the rosacea to the overall skin condition and whether you’re looking for a more traditional approach or more modern clinical treatments.
-For my clients I’m all about the high tech, I have to take a combined approach, lasers and IPL give the most consistent results, but you need to be cautious not to overdo it, always go to someone who is experienced in working with sensitive and rosacea-prone skin.
+This is a tricky one as there are many things to consider, from the severity of the rosacea to the overall skin condition and whether you’re looking for a more traditional approach or more modern clinical treatments.
+For my clients, I’m all about the high-tech.
+I have to take a combined approach.
+Lasers and IPL give the most consistent results, but you need to be cautious not to overdo it.
+Always go to someone who is experienced in working with sensitive and rosacea-prone skin.

-I also use peels, LED light therapy and homecare products.
-When it comes to traditional facials with so many brands and techniques, I couldn’t narrow it down in terms of what is good, but rather I would say avoid brands that are highly fragranced, very oily or high in alcohol also avoid heat like steaming and abrasive treatments like crystal microdermabrasion or scrubs.
+I also use peels, LED light therapy, and home care products.
+With so many brands and techniques available for traditional facials, I couldn’t narrow it down to what is good.
+Instead, I would say avoid brands that are highly fragranced, oily, or high in alcohol.
+Also, avoid heat like steaming and abrasive treatments like crystal microdermabrasion or scrubs.”
+Debbie Thomas, Rosacea Q&A

-How long should we give products a chance to work for to know if they are going to help?
+How long should we give products a chance to work to know if they will help?

 If you´re not having a bad reaction (allergy, rash), then 6-12 weeks is the minimum time it takes to see benefits from products.
-It can be a little bit disheartening if you don’t see big changes when you invest in new skincare, but it is important to understand what the function of the product is.
-Sometimes you don’t get a big wow moment, but if the science is sound, we know that over time certain ingredients are supporting the health of the skin, they act as preventatives and protectors.
+It can be a little bit disheartening if you don’t see big changes when you invest in new skincare, but it is important to understand the product is function.
+Sometimes you don’t get a big wow moment, but if the science is sound, we know that over time, certain ingredients support the skin’s health; they act as preventatives and protectors.”
+Debbie Thomas, Rosacea Q&A

 Advertisement.
 Scroll to continue reading.

-How do you get rid of the blackheads from your nose, when the skin is sensitive /dry and suppose to avoid any harsh treatment or use hot bath/water to open pores?
+How do you get rid of the blackheads from your nose when the skin is sensitive /dry and is supposed to avoid any harsh treatment or use a hot bath/water to open pores?
 Does seborrhoeic dermatitis and rosacea relate?

-Both conditions are inflammatory so definitely some cross-over.
-I would say that niacinamide and azelaic acid could be good options for you as they are anti-inflammatory but should also help with texture and pores.
+Both conditions are inflammatory, so there will definitely be some crossover.
+I would say that niacinamide and azelaic acid could be good options for you as they are anti-inflammatory but should also help with texture and pores.” – Debbie Thomas, Rosacea Q&A

-Does rosacea ever go away or is it just something you permanently have to keep under control?
+Does rosacea ever go away, or is it just something you have to keep under control?

 Rosacea is a chronic inflammatory skin condition.
 Chronic means long term eg no cure, however as there are lots of factors that can contribute to rosacea flaring up including hormonal, there are times I have seen it go dormant for months and for many years and no recurrence.
 Managing it takes a 360 approach; getting the right skincare is essential, but diet and lifestyle always have an impact in some way.

 Do you recommend any diet-related items to complement treatments?
-Have read some interesting literature on gut skin connection.
+Have read some interesting literature on the gut-skin connection.

-I have always blushed easily, and with exercise, my face goes almost plum purple, and I have a Burning feeling for hours after, is this a form of Rosacea?
+I have always blushed easily, and with exercise, my face has almost plummed purple, and I have a burning feeling for hours afterwards.
+Is this a form of Rosacea?

-It does sound very likely that you do have rosacea.
+It sounds very likely that you have rosacea.
 You have several of the common symptoms.

-Some people never get it, so if you think you may be genetically predisposed but don’t have current symptoms, it is about weighing up what skin concerns you do have with maintaining healthy skin.
-SPF is key regardless of skin concern, but the DNA damage from UV rays definitely weakens skin making it more prone to inflammatory conditions.
+Some people never get it.
+If you think you may be genetically predisposed but don’t have current symptoms, it is about weighing up what skin concerns you do have with maintaining healthy skin.
+SPF is key regardless of skin concern, but the DNA damage from UV rays weakens skin, making it more prone to inflammatory conditions.

-A good antioxidant for the same reason, it helps protect against the weakening oxidative stress from the sun, pollution etc, and then peptides are strengthened and repaired.
-Avoid things that make you flush or go red for prolonged periods (saunas, steam rooms, hot yoga etc).
+A good antioxidant for the same reason, it helps protect against the weakening oxidative stress from the sun, pollution, etc. Then, the peptides are strengthened and repaired.
+Avoid things that make you flush or go red for prolonged periods (saunas, steam rooms, hot yoga, etc).

 Advertisement.
 Scroll to continue reading.